-The SWIFT programme in Kenya is implemented by a range of partners in very different contexts, from the informal settlements of Nairobi to the Arid and Semi-Arid Lands region in the north.
+The SWIFT programme in Kenya was implemented by a range of partners in very different contexts, from the informal settlements of Nairobi to the Arid and Semi-Arid Lands region in the north.

 By March 2016, SWIFT had reached 330,000 people in Kenya with one or more WASH services: 201,300 people with clean, safe water; 30,900 people with improved sanitation; and 330,000 people with hygiene promotion activities.

-SWIFT partner BBC Media Action is working in all four locations to achieve sustainable hygiene behaviour change, by partnering with local radio stations and supporting them to produce public health broadcasts that are engaging and locally relevant.
+SWIFT partner BBC Media Action worked in all four locations to achieve sustainable hygiene behaviour change, by partnering with local radio stations and supporting them to produce engaging and locally relevant public health broadcasts.

 Having conducted formative research across the Arid and Semi-Arid Lands (ASAL) counties and Nairobi’s informal settlements, BBC Media Action analysed the WASH information needs, levels of knowledge and existing attitudes and barriers to the adoption of improved hygiene behaviours among the target audiences.